riasvdv/statamic-markdown-highlight/README.md

 > Markdown Syntax Highlighting for Statamic 3.

-This Addon provides pre-rendered syntax highlighting based on highlight.js, so no need for any extra JavaScript to get some color in your code samples!
+This Addon provides pre-rendered syntax highlighting based on Shiki, so no need for any extra JavaScript to get some color in your code samples!

 ![Screenshot](./docs/img/markdown-highlight-screenshot.png)